federeghe/chronovise/docs/paper/paper.md

 reimplement algorithms from scratch.
 With our framework we want to create a common *software-base*, that would increase both the replicability of the experiments and the reliability of the results, which are common issues in research.
-On the other hands, end-users -- i.e. engineers that use the already available algorithms to estimate the pWCET -- can just implement the measurement part and use the framework without introducing further changes.
+On the other hand, end-users -- i.e. engineers that use the already available algorithms to estimate the pWCET -- can just implement the measurement part and use the framework without introducing further changes.